Age Pension and planning your retirement

-Talk to a FIS Officer
+Talk to a FIS officer

 Income support for older Australians

 There are other payments and supplements available as well.
-For instance, the Pension Loans Scheme can help you if your capital is tied up in assets and you need more income to live on.
+For instance, the Pension Loans Scheme can help you if your capital is tied up in assets and you need additional income to live on.

 Working past age pension age